 David Willis, a vice president with Gartner Inc., said the certification fills a definite void.

-"Basically, people have been learning just by doing in the field," Willis said.
-"If there had been any formal training, it was more likely to come from a
+"Basically, people have been learning just by doing in the field,"

 To prove that proficiency, network designers can expect to brush up a bit on a variety of topics.
 Applicants will be required to take the two-hour CCDE Qualification Exam, which will also meet their Cisco Certified Internetwork Expert (CCIE) re-certification requirement, if applicable.